cirrus-geo/cirrus-geo/docs/src/cirrus/cli/04_commands.rst

         cat payload.json | cirrus mgmt name-dev process

 - *run-workflow:*
-    Pass a payload (from stdin) off to a deployment wait for the workflow to finish, retrieve and return its output payload
+    Pass a payload (from stdin) off to a deployment, wait for the workflow to finish, and retrieve and return its output payload

     .. code-block:: bash